In programming, there are two types of languages: typed languages and untyped languages.

 Console.WriteLine(response.Age); // Prints the user's age

-As we see, the code in JavaScript is much more agile, because it avoids me having to define the type, as was necessary in C#.
+As we can see, the JavaScript code is much more agile, because it saves me from having to define the type, as was necessary in C#.

-Moreover, if at any point the API changes, the code in JavaScript will continue to work, while in C# I will have to change the class.
+Furthermore, if the API changes at some point, the JavaScript code will continue to work, while in the C# one I will have to change the class.

-So we see what we said that the untyped language is much more flexible and agile than the strongly typed language.
+So we see what we said: the untyped language is much more flexible and agile than the strongly typed language.

 However, it also has its disadvantages.
 Imagine that the fictional change we mentioned is not compatible with part of my program.
-In the case of JavaScript, I would have problems detecting the failure, which I would not have in the case of C#.
+In the case of JavaScript, I would have trouble detecting the failure, which I wouldn’t have in the case of C#.

-It is for this reason that we say that typed languages are more rigorous and less prone to errors than untyped languages.
+It is for this reason that we say that typed languages are more rigorous and less prone to failures than untyped languages.

-My advice is to avoid taking a position for or against either.
+My advice is to avoid taking a position for or against.
 Instead, try to learn at least one language of each type and, above all, understand all their similarities and differences.

-Moreover, ultimately, the choice between typed and untyped languages will depend on the context and requirements of the project.
+Furthermore, ultimately, the choice between typed and untyped languages will depend on the project’s context and requirements.
 So knowing both will allow you to adapt to various situations.